Tuition and financial aid

 - Continuous enrollment.

-Amount of Scholarship per semester: Tuition for one course taken at UALR and a total stipend of $250.00 per course per semester (total stipend will be paid at the beginning of the semester).
+Amount of Scholarship per semester: Tuition for two courses taken at UALR and a total stipend of $250.00 per course per semester (total stipend will be paid at the beginning of the semester).
 See program coordinator for up-to-date information.

 Applications for scholarships may be submitted in the semester in which students will have completed at least six credit hours online.
 Scholarships will be awarded for the following semester as soon as grades are posted for the current semester.
 Students who know they will be successfully completing coursework for the current semester can expect continuation of scholarship funding pending enrollment in the next semester’s coursework, unless grant funding has ended.
 Future availability of grant funding and out-of-state tuition scholarships is not possible to predict.